How Long Does Cross Stitch Take? 40–200+ Hours (Realistic Guide)

 | Speed stitcher | 250-300+ | Two-handed technique, stand/frame, minimal chart checking |

-The commonly cited "average" is 100 stitches per hour—and that's a reasonable baseline for someone who's completed a few projects.
+The commonly cited average is 100 stitches per hour — and that's a reasonable baseline for someone who's completed a few projects.
 If you're planning your first project, use 60-75 to be safe.

 The point isn't to race—it's to plan realistically.